-- 1. Remove the following: - A. One screw and spacer from each leg. - B. Two sets of hexagon headed bolts, washers and nuts from the Main Body - 2.
-Lay the Squaring Arm flat adjacent to the machine, position the two long hexagon nuts into the two large middle holes.
+- B. Two sets of hexagon headed bolts, washers and nuts from the Main Body - 2.
+To fit Ramp, remove the screw using 3mm Allen key, position the ramp and slide it to the right, replace the screw and tighten. - 3.
+Lay the Squaring Arm flat adjacent to the machine, position the two long hexagon